maphew/zadam-trilium-wiki/FAQ.md

 # Can I use Dropbox / Google Drive / OneDrive to sync data across multiple computers.

-The short answer is No.
+No.

-The general purpose applications are not suitable to sync database files which are open and being worked on by another application.
-The result is that they will corrupt the database file, resulting in data loss and this message in the logs:
+These general purpose sync apps are not suitable to sync database files which are open and being worked on by another application.
+The result is that they will corrupt the database file, resulting in data loss and this message in the Trilium logs:

 > SqliteError: database disk image is malformed

-The only supported way to sync Trilium's data across network is to use a [[sync/web server|Synchronization]].
+The only supported way to sync Trilium's data across the network is to use a [[sync/web server|Synchronization]].